 Contract exams are not as transactional as criminal law or torts, so many law students find them more difficult.
 There are a lot of interlocking pieces on a contract law exam.
-Generally, the exam has 1-3 contracts at issue and you must analyze those in great depth.
-On top of that, the law that is given is often a crazy word collage - consideration, promissory estoppel, condition precedent, unilateral mistake, etc. It can be pretty intimidating.
+Generally, the exam has one to three contracts at issue and you must analyze those in great depth.
+On top of that, the law that is given is often an intense word collage - consideration, promissory estoppel, condition precedent, unilateral mistake, etc. It can be pretty intimidating.

 When you start to get overwhelmed, take a deep breath and try this organizational trick: